How to Set Boundaries to Create a Healthier Workplace

 Delegate work or just say “no”

 Do not apologize or make excuses for setting boundaries.
-When you are overloaded with tasks, just say no to new work or delegate work to others, if needed.
+When you are overloaded with tasks, say no to new work or delegate work to others, if needed.
 If you are delegating work, make sure to outline the expectations clearly.

-Examples of Workplace Boundaries
+Examples of workplace boundaries

 - Take your breaks – let your team know you will be away for break or lunch.